-YAS Contractual MOU SYB 2020/21 a) Update the report to include page numbers.
-BH b) That a copy of the MOU be stored online as part of the formal Committee papers and a copy be available in all five CCGs.
-AOs JCCCG Work Plan Progress Report a) That the report is circulated to Governing Bodies Public sessions for consideration.
-AOs b) Circulate the report to CCG Committee Secretaries and Personal Assistants for Governing Bodies meetings. ММ Hyper Acute Stroke Service (HASU) Final Update That both Barnsley and Rotherham residents are provided with adequate patient information in relation to the new HASU model.
-HS / MH a) Update the report to include page numbers. b) That a copy of the MOU be stored online as part of the formal Committee papers and a copy be available in all five CCGs.
-JCCCG Work Plan Progress Report a) That the report is circulated to Governing Bodies Public sessions for consideration. b) Circulate the report to CCG Committee Secretaries and Personal Assistants for Governing Bodies meetings.
-Hyper Acute Stroke Service (HASU) Final Update That both Barnsley and Rotherham residents are provided with adequate patient
+a) Update the report to include page numbers. b) That a copy of the MOU be stored online as part of the formal Committee papers and a copy be available in all five CCGs.
+CCG Work Plan Progress Report a) That the report is circulated to Governing Bodies Public sessions for AOs papers and a copy be available in all five CCGs.
+CCG Work Plan Progress Report · · 100 a) That the report is circulated to Governing Bodies Public sessions for 400 consideration.
+AOs b) Circulate the report to CCG Committee Secretaries and Personal Assistants for Governing Bodies meetings. ММ yper Acute Stroke Service (HASU) Final Update nat both Barnsley and Rotherham residents are provided with adequate patient formation in relation to the new HASU model.
+HS / MH 1 Governing Bodies meetings. per Acute Stroke Service (HASU) Final Update at both Barnsley and Rotherham residents are provided with adequate patient